AbdurRahman9594/grammer-spell-check/README.md

 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
  * Running on http://127.0.0.1:5000

-The above commands will work properly.
-If then too, the error occurs, then try installing this Java JDK: https://www.oracle.com/java/technologies/downloads/#jdk21-windows

 References: https://packaging.python.org/en/latest/tutorials/installing-packages/

-For any help, contact me through the YouTube comments section.
+For any help, contact me through the YouTube comments section or email me at abdurahman.5july@gmail.com Thank you.
-Thank you.